Translated by Hilary Keyes

 Himeji is a city in Hyogo prefecture's southwestern region and is a day trip spot from Osaka and Kyoto.
 Here are the best routes from Tokyo, Osaka, and Kyoto to Himeji and information on souvenirs from Himeji Station.

 Other than the popular sightseeing spots, the World Heritage site Himeji Castle, and Engyoji Temple, Himeji is also known for its traditional handicrafts, such as the popular Myochin-hibashi (special metal tongs for sacred fires and braziers), and Himeji Koma, a type of spinning top.
-First, let's take a look at how to reach Himeji.
+There is also delicious food and fun shopping streets to enjoy in Himeji.
+This article introduces how to get there from Tokyo, Osaka, and Kyoto.

 Table of Contents: